 Government Statements and Actions

-In 2019, State Rep. Kim Abbott introduced a bill that would have added sexual orientation and gender identity into the state’s anti-discrimination protections.
-The bill died in committee.
+In 2019 and 2020, liberal lawmakers introduced a bill that would have added sexual orientation and gender identity into the state’s anti-discrimination protections.
+The bill died in committee both times.

-Democratic Governor Steve Bullock has extended anti-discrimination protections to LGBT+ state employees and has been publicly supportive of LGBT+ rights despite helming an overall conservative state.
+Former Democratic Governor Steve Bullock has extended anti-discrimination protections to LGBTQ+ state employees and has been publicly supportive of LGBTQ+ rights despite helming an overall conservative state.

 Bullock ordered the rainbow flag flown over the state house during pride weekend 2019 in the face of widespread opposition.

-In April 2019, after Chick-fil-A’s anti-LGBT+ stance pre-empted new restaurant locations planned for New York and Texas, Attorney General Tim Fox invited the restaurant chain to open more locations in Montana.
-Fox is a gubernatorial candidate.
+In April 2019, after Chick-fil-A’s anti-LGBTQ+ stance pre-empted new restaurant locations planned for New York and Texas, former Attorney General Tim Fox invited the restaurant chain to open more locations in Montana.

 Billings, the largest city in Montana, defeated a proposed antidiscrimination ordinance in 2014.
 The mayor who cast the deciding vote objected to the idea of nondiscrimination in bathrooms and locker rooms.
 A city councilor reintroduced the idea in September 2019 but had determined by the following month that there wasn’t enough support to move forward.